 7) government issued photo ID residency verification

-Applicants with completed files will be ranked using the composite score which is derived from their COMPASS or ASSET scores, GPA, and science courses grades.
+Applicants with completed files will be ranked using the composite score which is derived from their COMPASS or ASSET scores, GPA, science course grades and certified nurse assistant status.
 A minimum entry-level composite score is required.

 Requirements After the Student is Accepted into the Program